4. The Functional class

 The actual code would not only fetch the nodes, but also the layers, and sort

 them in topological order.
-In Functional.call
+In Functional.call, it calls the layer in

 topological order to produce the outputs.